daudmalik06/PhpChromeToPdf/README.md

 * `useHtml` to use the html code instead of url to convert to pdf or to take screenshot

-* `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is library/tmp
+* `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is tmporary directory of your operating system

+* `getPdf` it receives optional path parameter to save the pdf file at if not provided it will save in output directory or temp directory of your operating system depending if you properly set up the output directory,
+for this check `setOutputDirectory` option,
-* `getPdf` it will convert your provided url to pdf and return the location of newly saved pdf
+it will convert your provided url to pdf and return the location of newly saved pdf

+* `getScreenShot` it receives optional path parameter to save the pdf file at if not provided it will save in output directory or temp directory of your operating system depending if you properly set up the output directory
+for this check `setOutputDirectory` option,
-* `getScreenShot` it will take screenshot of your provided url and return the location of newly saved image
+it will take screenshot of your provided url and return the location of newly saved image

 * `setWindowSize` you can set the chrome window size using this method